 More Than Cookies

-In November 2023, the European Data Protection Board (EDBP) released draft Guidelines 2/2023 on Technical Scope of Art.
+In October 2024, the European Data Protection Board (EDBP) released the final Guidelines 2/2023 on Technical Scope of Art.
 5(3) of ePrivacy Directive | European Data Protection Board (europa.eu) for public consultation.
-EDBP clarified that, the draft Guidelines stated that Art.
+EDBP clarified that Art.
 5(3) applies to:

 • various forms of terminal equipment (i.e., any equipment directly or indirectly connected to network, whether owned or rented, used by an individual or multiple users, e.g., a connected car, smartphone, laptop, connected TV, IoT device, etc.);

-• various modes and means of storing information or gaining access to information;
+• various modes and means of storing information or gaining access to information; and

-• broad range of technologies (e.g. storage of viruses on terminal equipment, fingerprinting, tracking of resource identifiers, URL and pixel tracking, local processing, tracking based on IP only (in most cases), intermittent and mediated IoT reporting, Unique Identifiers).
+• a broad range of technologies (e.g. storage of viruses on terminal equipment, fingerprinting, tracking of resource identifiers, URL and pixel tracking, local processing, tracking based on IP only (in most cases), intermittent and mediated IoT reporting, Unique Identifiers).

 Article 5(3) of the directive is crucial for website owners as it requires that visitors must provide consent before any information is stored or accessed in the visitors’ terminal equipment, subject to two exceptions (see section below).
 Unless these exemptions apply, website owners must obtain consent before placing cookies or using similar tools to track visitor data.
 This includes: